Nmbrs/tf-modules/azure/sql_server/README.md

 The module always provisions a private endpoint for the SQL Server (`sqlServer` subresource).
 Every caller must supply `private_endpoint_settings` with the subnet ID where the PEP NIC lands and the resource ID of the `privatelink.database.windows.net` DNS zone.
 The `firewall_settings` variable is optional and defaults to a private-only posture (no public network access, no allowed subnets, trusted-service bypass enabled) — omit it entirely to use the defaults, or override specific fields as shown in the third example.

+`sequence_number` is optional and intended only for power-user scenarios where multiple SQL Servers share the same workload/env/region (e.g., sharding).
+Omit it for the common single-instance case.
+When supplied, it is appended to the resource name as a zero-padded `-NNN` suffix.

 ### SQL Server for production with auditing

 ```hcl